|

 are non-vulnerable

-sense of impunity with favorable vulnerability.
-A good
+feel a greater sense of impunity with favorable

-analogy is the green light - go ahead with reasonable
+vulnerability.
+A good analogy is the green light - go ahead

-some players.
-We try to avoid burdening you with lots of
+bidding used by some players.
+We try to avoid burdening you

-arithmetic formulas, but it's probably worth at least
+with lots of arithmetic formulas, but it's probably worth at

 Here's how it works - we open preemptively at a varying